-The grant application and instructions will be available online by August 21, 2019.
 The deadline for submitting an application is midnight, September 30, 2019.
-After you submit an application, your principal and a District administrator will review it to ensure consistency with District policy and to confirm that the project falls outside of the normal operating budget.
+After you submit an application your principal and a District administrator will review it to ensure consistency with District policy and to confirm that the project falls outside of the normal operating budget.
 Then, the Foundation’s grant committee will review it according to the Foundation’s criteria.
 The final decision is made by the Foundation Board.

 Who can submit a Student Excellence Grant request?

 Any District 200 school educator who works directly with students (teacher, LLC Director, counselor, social worker, principal, etc.) is eligible to apply for a Student Excellence Grant.

 What kinds of projects can be funded by Student Excellence Grants?

 - Supports innovation through creative teaching strategies and/or creative materials or equipment